oracle-livelabs/adb/shared/adb-ai-web-app/bedtime-stories-python/bedtime-stories-python.md

 * Latest Python 3 release
 * Extra Python packages to run the app

-You will download a zip file containing the bedtime stories Django app.
-The zip file contains a root folder called **`bedtimestories`**.
 1. Download the zip file containing the bedtime stories app to a folder on your computer
   <a href="../bedtime-stories-app/bedtimestories.zip" class="tryit-button">Download Bedtime stories code</a>
 2. Unzip the **`bedtimestories.zip`** file.
 You will see a new folder called **`bedtimestories`** containing files and subfolders